brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * `sts:AssumeRole`: If authenticated by AWS, typically for cross-account delegation.
 * `sts:AssumeRoleWithSAML`: If authenticated by a SAML IdP (Active Directory etc.).
 * `sts:AssumeRoleWithWebIdentity`: If authenticated by a Web Identity Provider (Facebook,, Google etc.)

+SMTP or AWS SES SMTP - timeout issues
+* EC2 throttles SMTP `port 25` by default.
+Use `port 587` or `port 2587` which are unrestricted or request to remove email sending limitations.

+Lambda - issues with Lambda not being invoked OR Lambda not accessing resource
+* __Lambda executions not logged in CloudWatch Logs__: `CreateLogGroup`, `CreateLogStream` and `PutLogEvents` required in LAMBDA EXECUTION ROLE.
+* __Lambda cannot perform an action__ e.g. write to S3, log to CloudWatch, Terminate Instances, use a CMK, use Secrets Manager
+    * Check the LAMBDA EXECUTION ROLE allows the actions.
+* __Lambda cannot be invoked by service__ e.g. CloudWatch Event invoking Lambda.
+    * Check the LAMBDA FUNCTION POLICY allows the service.
+* Remember that some services have their own resource-based policies which will impact access to the resource
+    * E.g S3 Bucket Policy, KMS Key Policies etc.
+* NOTE: _Lambda Execution Role_ defines what the Lambda fn can do.
+* NOTE: _Function Policy_ defines which services can invoke the Lambda fn.